Azhaar01/Dashboard-of-real-estate-deals-in-Saudi-Arabia/README.md

 A map containing the total number of properties by region

+A line chart displays the total number of properties by month

 3 cards containing the number of neighborhoods, estates and cities

-1 Slicer allows the user to search in the city and neighborhood in which he wants to know the status of real estate
+A Slicer allows the user to search in the city and neighborhood in which he wants to know the status of real estate